Llandough, Penarth: King George V Playing Field

 King George V Playing Field is the main park and recreational area in Llandough.
 Situated between Lewis Road and Greenway Close it features a football pitch, a multi-use games area, a tennis court, an enclosed children's play area, and car parking.

 The multi-use games area was constructed in 2020 and is suitable for a range of activities, including football and basketball.
 Funding came from the Vale Council's Strong Communities Grant Fund (£45,000), Section 106 contributions from nearby developments (£20,000) and a £20,000 Place for Sport grant from Sports Wales.

 Pocket Parks and Village Green

 Llandough community council owns and maintains the village green, a village garden on Spencer Drive, and the Book Green pocket park near the junction of Llandough Hill and Penlan Road.

-Allotment Gardens
+Allotment gardens

-Llandough has a 67 plot allotment site on Corbett Road.
-The allotments are managed by the community council.
+Llandough has a 67-plot allotment site on Corbett Road, which is managed by the community council.As of 2022, proposals for a new allotment site on Lewis Road are being discussed by the community council.

-Proposals for a new allotment site on Lewis Road are currently being discussed by the community council.
-This site was originally purchased for allotments use but demand was low and eventually there were no tenants or demands for plots.
-However, there are currently 38 names on the waiting list for the Corbett Road allotments site, and a grazing license on the Lewis Road site is due to expire in December 2022.

 Health Meadow

-Cardiff and Vale University Health Board has plans to develop a 7 field adjacent to University Hospital Llandough into an outdoor wellbeing and healthcare facility.
+Cardiff and Vale University Health Board has plans to develop field adjacent to University Hospital Llandough into an outdoor wellbeing and healthcare facility.